ElementAstro/atom-docs/src/content/docs/en/algorithm/huffman.md

 ---
-title: Huffman Encoding Documentation
+title: Huffman Encoding
-description: Detailed documentation for the Huffman encoding implementation in the atom::algorithm namespace, including structures, functions, and usage examples for creating Huffman trees, generating codes, compressing, and decompressing text.
+description: Detailed for the Huffman encoding implementation in the atom::algorithm namespace, including structures, functions, and usage examples for creating Huffman trees, generating codes, compressing, and decompressing text.
 ---

-# Huffman Encoding Documentation

-## Overview

-The `huffman.hpp` file provides a simple implementation of Huffman encoding, a data compression algorithm.
-It includes structures and functions for creating a Huffman tree, generating Huffman codes, compressing text, and decompressing encoded text.

 ## Namespace